 Organizations that offer LGBT Youth Support

 - Gay-Straight Alliance (gsanetwork.org) is a school-based, peer organization comprised of kids of all sexual orientations, including heterosexuals, who spread the word throughout the school that harassment of gay and gender non-conforming students is not cool.
 If your teen’s school doesn’t have a Gay-Straight Alliance, ask the administration what they can do to support the creation of one.

 - GLSEN (glsen.org) offers assistance in combating bullying as well.

 - P-Flag (pflag.org) offers support at the family level.

 The average age for coming out is around 16 and 17.
-If your child comes out to you, I suggest you respond with, “I love you and thanks for telling me.”
+If your child comes out to you, here’s a suggestion.
+Respond with, “I love you and thanks for telling me.”
 (Avoid “I love you anyway,” which implies love despite disappointment.)
-If you don’t know much about LGBTQ issues, ask your son or daughter to teach you or offer an invitation to learn together.
+If you don’t know much about LGBTQ issues, ask your them to teach you or offer an invitation to learn together.
 Whatever you do, don’t withhold your love and support.
 When coming out is a shared journey, family ties strengthen.